 FAQs for Vendors

 Please remember this is an all-vegan, cruelty-free festival, so we ask that you refrain from eating non-vegan foods while working in your booth.
-We want to promote a compassionate way of life, and nothing defeats this ideal quite like seeing a vendor tearing into some spare ribs or gobbling a McDonald's cheeseburger.
+We want to promote a compassionate way of life, and nothing defeats this ideal quite like seeing a vendor eating or otherwise using animal products.
 (And, naturally, no fur caps or jackets!)
 Thank you for your cooperation.